vtjongar/vtjongar.github.io-tuff-recipes/README.md

 - Lists of recipe names
 - List of recipe ingredients for each recipe
 - Images of each recipe
-- If the letter guessed by the user DOES exist in the word, the letter will appear in the appropriate space on the page
-- When the game is finished, the page will notify which player won the game
--

 ## Technologies Used

 - ReactJS